 Kovack has served as president of the Northeast Ohio Auditors'

-Association and this year was sworn in as president of the County Auditors'
+Association twice and has also served as president of the statewide

-Kovack has three children, Michael, Madison and Lauren, and resides in the City of Medina.
-He is
+Kovack has three children, Michael, Madison and Lauren, two

+grandchildren, and resides in the City of Medina.